alicycordeiro/alicycordeiro/README.md

 ## Hi Guys 👋

 I'm **Alicy Cordeiro**, passionate about technology in the fields of **development**, **data, and automation**.

+---

+## About me 👩🏼‍💻

+- Develop solutions that make everyday tasks easier, automate manual processes, and improve efficiency.

+- Financial message analysis using API integrations and ISO 8583 standards.

 <!--
 **alicycordeiro/alicycordeiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.